-Regarding the perception of general risks related to the disclosure of personal information on UGC websites, Irish respondents appear to perceive slightly less risk than the overall average.
-However, in the specific risks perceived (information being used by website owners without the user's knowledge or consent, information used to send unwanted commercial offers, or personal safety being at risk), Ireland scores lower than the total sample average.
-Only regarding the likelihood of becoming a victim of fraud (Ireland 34.3%, total sample 31.8%), the likelihood of being discriminated against (Ireland 28.1%, total sample 22.9%) and the likelihood of reputation being damaged (Ireland 29.4%, total sample 25.1%) Irish respondents perceived a slightly higher risk than the average CONSENT respondent
+Regarding the perception of general risks related to the disclosure of personal information on UGC websites, UK respondents appear generally less apprehensive than the overall average.
+This applies also to the specific risks perceived (information being used by website owners without the user's knowledge or consent, information used to send unwanted commercial offers, personal safety being at risk, or becoming a victim of fraud), where UK scores lower than the total sample average.
+Only regarding the likelihood of being discriminated against and the likelihood of reputation being damaged did UK respondents perceive a slightly higher risk than the average CONSENT respondent (UK 23.3%, total sample 22.9%; UK 27.3%, total sample 25.1%).

-Generally, Irish respondents show a low level of awareness amongst CONSENT respondents regarding the use of personal information by website owners.
-In detail, however, Irish respondents show slightly above-average levels of non-acceptance to website owners using users' personal information to customize the content and advertising users see.
-There are also substantially higher levels of non-acceptance for website owners sharing information, linked or not linked to user's name, with others parts of the company and for in-depth gathering of information, selling it, or making it available to others.
-Such practices are seen as largely unacceptable, and commercial trade-offs in this respect also meet little acceptance by all CONSENT
+Generally, UK respondents show a low level of awareness amongst CONSENT respondents regarding the use of personal information by website owners.
+However, there appears to be some form of "balance" between user awareness and user acceptance.
+For example, while UK respondents show a higher than average level of awareness for personal information being used to customise advertising and to contact users by email, they show a lower than average level of non-acceptance for the same practices.
+On the other side, while UK respondents show a lower than average level of awareness for the sharing of information, linked to user's name, with other parts of the company and for in-depth gathering of information, selling it, or making it available to others, they also show higher than average level of non-acceptance for the same practices.
+But such practices are seen as generally unacceptable, and commercial trade-offs in this respect also meet little acceptance by UK respondents.
+Here it is Austria and Germany that show the highest level of non-acceptance.

-Actual experience of privacy invasions is comparably low with Irish respondents scoring 2.63 (total sample 2.89) on a 7 point scale (1=never, 7=very frequently).
-To safeguard their privacy, 61.5% of Irish respondents often or always change the privacy settings of their personal profiles on UGC sites (total sample 53.5%), and 83.5% (total sample 79.7%) of those who change privacy settings indicated that they made the privacy settings stricter so that others can see less information about them.
+Actual experience of privacy invasions is comparably low with UK respondents scoring 2.60 (total sample 2.89) on a 7 point scale (1=never, 7=very frequently).
+To safeguard their privacy, 60.1% of UK respondents often or always change the privacy settings of their personal profiles on UGC sites (total sample 53.5%), and 82.3% (total sample 79.7%) of those who change privacy settings indicated that they made the privacy settings and less information about themselves available to others.

-In dealing with privacy policies, comparatively less respondents from Ireland (37%, total sample 47%) ever decided not to use a website due to their dissatisfaction with the site's privacy policy, and more than half of Irish respondents never or rarely actually read a site's terms and conditions or privacy policy (both 69.7%).
-If reading the privacy policies, respondents rarely read the whole text (Ireland 5.6%, total sample 10.8%), although being somewhat confident that - when reading it - the text is mostly or fully understood (Ireland 53.8%, total sample 63.6%).
+In dealing with privacy policies, comparatively less respondents from UK (40%, total sample 47%) ever decided not to use a website due to their dissatisfaction with the site's privacy policy, and more than half of UK respondents never or rarely actually read a site's terms and conditions (68.6%) or privacy policy (63.3%).
+If reading the privacy policies, respondents rarely read the whole text (UK 6.6%, total sample 10.8%), although being somewhat confident that - when reading it - the text is mostly or fully understood (UK 58.9%, total sample 63.6%).